Saudi oil attacks came from southwest Iran, U.S. official says, raising tensions

 Oil prices fell 5% after the news that Saudi production is back, having surged more than 20% at one point on Monday - the biggest intra-day jump since the 1990-91 Gulf crisis over Iraq’s invasion of Kuwait.

-A day after warning that the United States was “locked and loaded” to respond to the Saudi incident, Trump dialled down his rhetoric, saying on Monday there was “no rush” to do so and that Washington was coordinating with Gulf Arab and European states.
+A day after warning the United States was “locked and loaded” to respond to the Saudi incident, Trump dialled down his rhetoric, saying on Monday there was “no rush” to retaliate and Washington was coordinating with Gulf Arab and European states.

 “I’m not looking at options right now.
 We want to find definitively who did this,” Trump said.